Sanaxen/prender/README.md

 [Visualizing Interstellar's Wormhole](https://arxiv.org/abs/1502.03809)

-**Gravitational Renderer**
-``The VFX used in Interstellar was a renderer (Double Negative Gravitational Renderer) developed by 30 members of Double Negative's VFX team under Kip's guidance.
-The technology developed for this film and the new findings that resulted in two papers also attracted a lot of attention.Gravitational Lensing by Spinning Black Holes in Astrophysics, and in the Movie Interstellar and Visualizing_Interstellar's_Wormhole.It describes how a spinning black hole or wormhole looks when approached (and what kind of image the camera records).Director Christopher Nolan discussed with Kip how to represent the vicinity of a black hole in VFX, i.e., how to depict space-time in a strong gravitational field, and eventually decided to develop the above renderer to be faithful to physics.``
+**Gravitational Renderer**  `The VFX used in Interstellar was a renderer (Double Negative Gravitational Renderer) developed by 30 members of Double Negative's VFX team under Kip's guidance.
+ The technology developed for this film and the new findings that resulted in two papers also attracted a lot of attention.
+ Gravitational Lensing by Spinning Black Holes in Astrophysics, and in the Movie Interstellar and Visualizing_Interstellar's_Wormhole.
+ It describes how a spinning black hole or wormhole looks when approached (and what kind of image the camera records).
+ Director Christopher Nolan discussed with Kip how to represent the vicinity of a black hole in VFX, i.e., how to depict space-time in a strong gravitational field, and eventually decided to develop the above renderer to be faithful to physics.

 As for wormholes, I was very inspired by the following
 [Space Time Travel](https://www.spacetimetravel.org/wurmlochflug)